torero619/MSBA502/README.md

 ## Sprint 4 (09 OCT - 18 OCT)

 ### Practice Datasets
+- Dataset1
+- Dataset2
+- Dataset3
+-
 ### Basic Deliverables
-* Join Sustainable Development and WDI datasets

 ### Stretch Goals
-- ?
+- Find me your own two datasets from your field, show me a join that makes sense and present 1 insight

 ### Test Datasets
+- TBD
+- TBD

 ### Intermediate
-* Find me your own two datasets from your field, show me a join that makes sense and present 1 insight
-* Use the Bureau of Labor Statistics to download data on jobs, download it and categorize it
+* Join Sustainable Development and WDI datasets
 * [Online Dating Data](https://www.reddit.com/r/datasets/comments/fiowrn/any_datasets_on_dating_andor_online_dating/)
 * Create your own AWS with MySQL, populate with data and show me you can query from it